Breast Cancer Symptoms Checklist: What to Look For at Home

 Your Clothing Tells a Story Too

 Noticing your bra or shirt fits differently?
-That might be the first visible cue that something’s changed.
+That might be the first visible breast cancer symptoms worth paying attention to, and American women should never brush it off as just a sizing issue.

 Take note of: